-- Develop a project within your capacity, considering both timeline and scale. - Take full responsibility for the costs of the project. - Submit a completed Mural Art Application to Jesse Soto at the Department of Transportation for feedback and pre-approval. - Complete the city's public art donation process through the Tucson Pima Arts Council's (TPAC's) Public Art and Community Design Committee (PACDC).
+- Develop a project within your capacity, considering both timeline and scale. - Take full responsibility for the costs of the project. - Submit a completed Mural Art Application to Jesse Soto at the Department of Transportation for feedback and pre-approval. - Complete the city's public art donation process through the Arts Foundation for Tucson and Southern Arizona (AFTSA), Public Art and Community Design Committee (PACDC).